pqabelian/abelian-community-website/docs/guide/qday-whitepaper.md

 All QDAY tokens will be generated at the TGE, with distribution following the allocation outlined in the above table.
 Lock-up and vesting rules will be enforced either through smart contracts deployed on QDay or under the supervision of the DAO.

-**Validators** - The majority of QDAY (50%) will be allocated to ~~the~~ validators.
+**Validators** - The majority of QDAY (50%) will be allocated to validators.
 The validators will be responsible for running the QDay validator nodes and securing the network.
 Rewards will be calculated daily based on the validators\' online time during that period and distributed every four weeks.
+To be eligible to operate as a validator, the following requirements must be met:

 - The party must be a legal entity or an individual who is at least 20 years old.